 - a.
-Tenders may only be lodged using the NAFC Electronic Tender Portal (NETP) operated by Apet® 360Pro[TM]. - b.
+Tenders must be lodged using the NAFC Electronic Tender Portal (NETP) operated by Apet® 360ProTM. - b.
 Tenderers will need to register on the NETP in order to lodge a tender. - c.
 Instructions on how to complete the tender response in the NETP are contained in the How to Respond Guide located on the NAFC website. - d.
-In order to submit a tender, there are a number of template documents ('response forms') that need to downloaded, completed and then uploaded to the tender portal.
+In order to submit a tender, there are a number of template documents ('response forms') that need to be downloaded, completed and then uploaded to the tender portal.
 Tenderers will be directed to these forms as they work through the electronic submission process.
 No free form or printed responses will be required.
 Tenderers will be able to load visual content but only in specified response areas.
 Visual content such as photographs, diagrams and charts should be kept to a minimum.
 Only include those necessary to explain a particular aspect of the tender. - e.
 An outline of the tender response can be found in Part C of this ITT document. - f.
-Please note that tenderers will require access to recent versions of Microsoft Word[®] and Microsoft Excel[®], running under Microsoft Windows[®] to complete the response forms.
+Please note that tenderers will require access to recent versions of Microsoft Word® and Microsoft Excel®, running under Microsoft Windows® to complete the response forms.

 6.2.
-Tender Closing Date
+Tender Closing Time and Date

 a.
-The Invitation to Tender closing date will be at:
+The Invitation to Tender closing time and date will be at:

-13:00 Australian Eastern Daylight Time on Thursday 6 December 2012
+13:00 Australian Eastern Standard Time on Tuesday 14 April 2015

-Tenders must be lodged by the closing date.
+Tenders must be submitted in full by the closing time and date.